Records & Documents

 To learn more about state law governing privacy protection, you may review the Government Data Collection and Dissemination Practices Act.

 How can I find out about complaints filed against a regulant?

 DPOR confirms the existence of open disciplinary cases only after an investigation has determined that sufficient evidence exists to establish probable cause of a violation.
 These open disciplinary cases are identified on the DPOR website using the "License Lookup" feature.
 However, no specific information concerning an individual or business under investigation by DPOR or under review by a regulatory board may be released until the case is closed.

-State law exempts open disciplinary investigations and files from public disclosure.
-Members of the public may review official records and obtain copies only after a complaint investigation is closed (Code of Virginia § 54.1-108).
+State law exempts information about open disciplinary investigations and files from mandatory public disclosure.
+Members of the public may review official records and obtain copies after a complaint file is closed.
+[Code of Virginia § 54.1-108].